carrizo93/carrizo93.github.io/content/blog/_index.md

 ---
 title: Blogs
-summary: "All of my blogs, with recent ones at the top. "
+summary: "Where I talk about my experiences and share my thoughts."
 ---
-All of my blogs, with recent ones at the top.
+All of my blogs!
+This is where I talk about my experiences and share my thoughts.